Cherry Bomb trophy rock

 Shooter Bucks: How to Pick the Perfect Deer

-What deer are in your sights and how do you choose which to shoot?
+What bucks are in your sights and how do you choose which to shoot?
 You’ve probably got some ideas and we’ve got a few more to consider.
 But first, let’s look at the stewardship responsibilities hunters have to ethically select which deer to harvest during the hunts.

 Discipline and Deer Management